blizzertech/Blizzer-DeepResearch/README.md

 #### License

-This project is licensed under [License Name].
+This project is licensed under MIT LICENSE.
 For more information, please refer to the LICENSE file in this repository.

 #### Acknowledgments